corda/corda/docs/source/getting-set-up.rst

 1. Open a command prompt
 2. Clone the CorDapp example repo by running ``git clone https://github.com/corda/cordapp-example``
 3. Move into the ``cordapp-example`` folder by running ``cd cordapp-example``
-4. Checkout the branch for Corda Enterprise 3.0 by running ``git checkout release-enterprise-V3``
+4. Checkout the corresponding branch for Corda Enterprise 3.0 by running ``git checkout release-enterprise-V3`` in the current directory

 Resolve Corda Enterprise binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Corda Enterprise binaries are not available in a publicly accessible Maven repository.
-Instead, the Corda Enterprise binaries will be made available to your organisation as a tarball (``r3-corda-enterprise-3.0-developer-pack.tar``).
+Instead, the Corda Enterprise binaries will be made available to your organisation as a tarball (``corda-3.0-developer-pack.tar.gz``).
 This tarball contains all of the Corda dependencies as they would appear in your local Maven repository located at ``C:\Documents and Settings\{your-username}\.m2``.